dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Now it's time to perform post-installations that requires some data created after macOS was installed.

 ### Sleep, Wake, and Hibernation
-These features, especially Hibernation seem to be working on later OpenCore versions.
+These features, especially Hibernation seem to be working out of the box on later OpenCore versions.
 However, constant writing to SSDs through Hibernation reduces their lifespans, and there have even been reports that it can lead to data corruption.
 In order to disable Hibernation leaving just Sleep and Wake, run the following code in Terminal:
 ```
 sudo pmset -a hibernatemode 0
 sudo rm -f /var/vm/sleepimage